Trout Fishing After Rain – Expert Guide Tactics And Tips

 Big trout fishing after rain

-This big brown trout was caught on a 4 inch streamer pattern and was the 3rd one of this size in 20 minutes.
-Most angler are lucky to even catch 1 a year like this from this river.
+This is a big brown trout I caught on a four-inch streamer pattern.
+It was the third one of this size in about twenty minutes, which is unusual for this river.
+Most anglers are lucky to even catch one a year like this from this river, but it just stopped raining the fishing was hot.

 Float fishing for trout after rain

 Depending on the river the best tactics for trout fishing after a rain will be different.
 Fly fishing with small flies and big streamer patterns can be a great method.
-In fact, streamer fishing is my go-to choice when trout fishing after a rain because it produces some of the biggest trout.
+In fact, streamer fishing is my go-to choice when trout fishing after it rains because it produces some of the biggest trout.

 Float fishing with baits like worms can also be very productive because the trout are looking for food.

-Spin fishing with lures is a lot like streamer fishing and can produce some big fish after rain.
+Spin fishing with lures can produce some big fish after rain.

 Best Lures For Trout Fishing After A Rain